tompollard/temp/README.md

-# temp
+# Repository for sharing content

-Temporary repository for sharing content
+This is a repository for sharing content temporarily (for example, if I'm sharing a small file during a workshop).
+Files will be deleted regularly.